tonytvo/blog-generator/content/blog/radical-candor-summary/index.md

   - 1. Create a culture of Compassionate Candor
   - 2. Build a cohesive team
   - 3. Achieve results collaboratively
+- In trying to be “nice” or helpful, some people become doormats who say yes to every request.
+- Always saying yes to others means you’ll have little time for yourself.
+- When you constantly say yes to everyone else, you are constantly saying no to yourself.
+- Always saying yes is habitual “learned behavior.”
+- Being able to say no is an essential life skill.
+- You can learn how to say no and how to be more assertive – which is not the same as being aggressive.
+- “People pleasers” can’t stand rejection; the idea of saying no fills them with dread.
+- Successful people know how to say no.
+- You aren’t responsible for other people’s negative feelings when you turn them down.
+- The more often you say no now, the less often you’ll have to say in the future.

 # Build Radically Candid Relationships: Bringing your whole self to work